Answers to Common Seller Questions

 Q: When should I begin the business sale process?

-Most owners should get started 1-2 years before they want to be completely out.
-It can take a month to a year or more, depending on the business, to properly prepare and package a business for sale.
+Most owners should start 2-3 years before they want to be completely out.
+It can take a month to a year or more to properly prepare a business for sale.
 On average, after going to market, it takes 7-9 months to complete the sale process and close a sale transaction.
-Plus, you may be required to stay on for a transition period.
+And you may be required to stay on for a transition period.

 Q: We want the highest price, right?

 Not always.
-Selling price is only a part of the overall value received in a business sale.
+Selling price is only a part of the picture.
 There are many elements of value and it is important to understand the total financial package when evaluating a deal.
 Components of transaction value include cash; principal and interest on notes; liabilities assumed by the buyer; the sale or lease of the premises or other assets; employment contracts; consulting fees; non-competition agreements; retained current assets; an earn-out; royalties and licensing agreements; partial retained ownership; and other perq’s.
 This combined package represents the total economic value of a transaction.
+Then are non-financial considerations, such as, is this the right buyer?

 Q: Why would we consider an installment sale; isn’t that risky?